julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L00_CourseOrganisation.md

 L1: History of epidemics and Historical epidemics
 L2: Basic concepts of Mathematical Epidemiology.
 Models in one population
 P1: Introduction to R. Collecting data.
 Solving ODEs in R
-L3: Epidemics spreading among groups.
-Epidemics spreading in space and time
+L3: Epidemics Spreading in Groups, Space, and Time | 3MC
 L4: Group models
 L5: Metapopulation models
 P2: Model analysis, studying large-scale models in R